-Example properties (physical and other arithment) abnormation of the properties (physical and other arithment) abnormation of the properties (properties of the properties (properties (propert - Similar to everyday objects VBA-Objects have properties and actions - Properties: information that describe the object - E.g., the name of a document, size of the document, date modified, number of words etc. - Capabilities: actions that can be performed (sometimes referred to as 'methods' or 'functions') - E.g., save, print, spell check etc.
+Example properties jobycial and an application of the properties of the properties - Similar to everyday objects VBA-Objects have properties and actions - Properties: information that describe the object - E.g., the name of a document, size of the document, date modified, number of words etc. - Capabilities: actions that can be performed (sometimes referred to as 'methods' or 'functions') - E.g., save, print, spell check etc.